 13th April.
-That evidence came from Dr Chisakuta, who
+That evidence came from Dr Chisakuta, who 1

-It is worthwhile for the trusts and the individuals who are to give evidence to consider if they need to reassess their positions and if they do so then it would be helpful to me and to the inquiry generally if they said so at the start of their evidence.
-In other words, if they identify at the start of their evidence any departure which they intend to make from their written statements Yesterday, Mr McAlinden, I have to say was not 10 a good day for the Trust.
-MR McALINDEN: I take on board the comments, Mr Chairman.
-11 12 THE CHAIRMAN: So I'm ready to hear Dr McKaigue now.
-13 Let me emphasise, doctor, what I have just said is 14 not in any way aimed at you as opposed to any of the 15 other individuals who are about to give evidence, but 16 I can't let yesterday's evidence pass without remarking on the evidence, the very stark and clear evidence, 18 which was given by the two doctors yesterday.
-19 Are you content for me to move straight into 20 Dr McKaique's evidence?
+1 It is worthwhile for the trusts and the individuals 2 who are to give evidence to consider if they need to 3 reassess their positions and if they do so then it would 4 be helpful to me and to the inquiry generally if they 5 said so at the start of their evidence.
+In other words, 6 if they identify at the start of their evidence any 7 departure which they intend to make from their written 8 statements.
+9 Yesterday, Mr McAlinden, I have to say was not 10 a good day for the Trust.
+11 MR McALINDEN: I take on board the comments, Mr Chairman.
+12 THE CHAIRMAN: So I'm ready to hear Dr McKaigue now.
+13 Let me emphasise, doctor, what I have just said is 14 not in any way aimed at you as opposed to any of the 15 other individuals who are about to give evidence, but 16 I can't let yesterday's evidence pass without remarking 17 on the evidence, the very stark and clear evidence, 18 which was given by the two doctors yesterday.
+19 Are you content for me to move straight into 20 Dr McKaigue's evidence?
 21 MR McALINDEN: Yes, thank you.
-THE CHAIRMAN: Doctor, would you come forward, please?
-23 DR JAMES MCKAIGUE (called) 24 Ouestions from MS ANYADIKE-DANES MS ANYADIKE-DANES: Good morning, doctor.
-Do you have there 1 by you your CV?
+22 THE CHAIRMAN: Doctor, would you come forward, please?
+23 DR JAMES MCKAIGUE (called) 24 Questions from MS ANYADIKE-DANES 25 MS ANYADIKE-DANES: Good morning, doctor.
+Do you have there was one of a number of paediatric anaesthetists involved in Lucy's care, and from Dr Caroline Stewart, who was working as a registrar to Dr Hanrahan.
+Despite what they identified as recognition in the